-The AMAZONE fertiliser spreader ZA-M Special Profis
+The AMAZONE ZA-M fertiliser spreader

-- is designed exclusively for conventional agricultural applications and are suitable for spreading dry, granuled, prilled and crystalline fertiliser, seed and slug pellets. - is attached to the tractor's 3-point hydraulic system (Cat II) and operated by one person. - must only be mounted on a transport frame approved by AMAZONEN-WERKE. - must not be used in combination with a caterpillar tractor. - Slopey terrain can be travelled as follows: - o Along the contours o Along the gradient
+- is designed only for conventional use for agricultural work and is suitable for the spreading of dry, granular, prilled, and crystalline fertilisers and seed. - is attached to the tractor's 3-point hydraulic system (Cat II) and operated by one person. - must only be mounted on a transport frame approved by AMAZONEN-WERKE. - must not be used in combination with a caterpillar tractor. - Slopey terrain can be travelled as follows: - o Along the contours o Along the gradient

-Direction of travel to the left 15 %

-Direction of travel to the right 15 %
+Direction of travel to the left 15 % Direction of travel to the right 15 %